Greg-T8/Notebook/topics/languages/dotnet.md

     </details>

-- [Nullable reference types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-reference-types) - introduce syntax to explicitly declare when a reference type is expected to allow or disallow null, aiming to minimize the risk of null reference exceptions by providing compile-time nullability checks.
+- [Nullable reference types using `?`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-reference-types) - introduces syntax to explicitly declare when a reference type is expected to allow or disallow null, aiming to minimize the risk of null reference exceptions by providing compile-time nullability checks.

     <details><summary>Overview</summary><br>